 3. Practicing Proper Dental Hygiene

 Be sure your child knows how important taking care of the teeth is.
-Explain the benefits that good dental hygiene has for their teeth and overall health, in addition to helping their smile look its best.
+Good oral hygiene will help prevent the development of tooth decay, gum disease, and other problems in later life (ref).
+Explain the benefits that good dental hygiene has for their teeth, gums, and overall health.

 4. Saying “No” to Nose Picking